Skip to content

 Not far after the 4-mile mark is the intersection for Lake Waiau.
 I thought there should have been a sign here, but stayed right and continued along (I decided to check out this lake on the way down).
 Another half-mile further and your destination comes into view.

-A quarter-mile more and you reach this sign which marks the end of the Humu’ula Trail.
+At nearly 5 miles up, this sign marks the end of the Humu’ula Trail.

 Last Stretch